Best Medicare Advantage Plans in South Carolina (2026)

 Check Your Doctor and Hospital Network

-Verify that your current doctors, specialists and preferred hospitals in cities like Charleston or Columbia participate in the plan's network.
+Verify that your current doctors, specialists and preferred hospitals participate in the plan's network; this matters most if you have established care relationships in cities like Charleston or Columbia.
 HMO plans restrict you to in-network providers except for emergencies, while PPO plans allow out-of-network access at higher costs.
-Learn more about health insurance network types to understand these differences.
+Understanding the types of health insurance networks can help you decide which structure best fits your situation.

 2. 2